Pradumnasaraf/Botchain/README.md

 DOGE_COIN_KEY = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX     (CoinMarketCap API KEY)
 ```

-- Run `python3 doge.py` or `python3 btc.py`, depending on which bot you are running.
+- Run `python3 doge.py` or `python3 btc.py`, depending on which bot we are running.

+### Hosting the Bot

+For hosting it remotely, we need to add some files like `Procfile` and `requirements.txt`, which are already present in the repo.
+We just need to add the API keys in the variable section on the Railway platform while deployment.
+For more details, please check [`Railway Offical Docs`](https://docs.railway.app/deploy/python)

 ## ⌚ Watch the Bots In Action